-The Money Laundering Regulations (MLR17), including the 2019 updates, provide businesses and individuals who have obligations under the regulations with the rules and requirements for identifying, assessing, managing, mitigating and monitoring sources, threats and areas vulnerable to financial crime.
+The Money Laundering Regulations (MLR17), including any subsequent amendments, provide businesses with the rules and requirements for identifying, assessing and managing sources and threats of financial crime.

 The regulations and associated Supervisory Authority requirements provide a risk-based approach aimed at preventing money laundering and terrorist financing within businesses where money laundering risk is present.
 By conducting a written risk assessment, businesses are able to effectively identify and assess the risk of money laundering and terrorist financing, as well as areas of vulnerability.